Weighing the Difference: Tips and Best Practices

 Always make sure anything you purchase for your environment is on the VMware HCL (hardware compatibility list) because you don’t want to end up with a key vSphere feature not supported.
 This tip is more important to anyone buying used or refurbished equipment, or when upgrading to new ESXi versions.

-New hardware will likely be supported by the newest vSphere edition, but I’ve seen a one version updates from ESXi 4.x to 5.x eliminate still good hardware (less than 3 – 5 years old and under warranty) from the HCL.
+New hardware will likely be supported by the newest vSphere edition, but I’ve seen a one version update from ESXi 4.x to 5.x eliminate still good hardware (less than 3 – 5 years old and under warranty) from the HCL.

 2. Choose Servers for vSphere within Your Own Compatibility Standards